Cirie Fields: Game Changers

-Australia V World
+Australia V The World

 In 2025, Fields competed on the world tribe of Survivor: Australia V The World.
-On the World tribe, she was joined by fellow Americans including two-time winner Tony Vlachos and her Micronisa Black Widow, Parviti Shallow.
-She was also joined by Survivor NZ: Thailand winner and fan of Fields, Lisa Stanger with Fields & Stanger developing an alliance.
+On the World tribe, she was joined by fellow Americans including two-time winner Tony Vlachos and her Micronesia ally, Parvati Shallow.
+She was also joined by Survivor NZ: Thailand winner and fan of Fields, Lisa Stanger, who developed an alliance with her.
+Similarly to her performance in Panama, Fields was again eliminated in fourth place after losing a fire-making challenge.

-Survivor 50
+In the Hands of the Fans

-Fields will return for the show's 50th season, Survivor 50: In the Hands of the Fans.
+Fields returned for the show's 50th season, Survivor 50: In the Hands of the Fans, in 2026.
+She was the 18th person voted out, finishing in 6th place.
+Due to her allies having some form of immunity, she was targeted and voted out by a margin of 4–2 on day 23, with close ally Rizo Velovic turning on her.
+At the Final Tribal Council, she voted for Aubry Bracco to win the $2 million prize over Jonathan Young and Joe Hunter.
+Following her elimination, Fields announced that In the Hands of the Fans would be her last season on Survivor, stating in an interview with Entertainment Weekly that "I have received so much more than I bargained for from this 20, 21-year experience, I don't really need to prove [anything]," but did not rule out competiting in other reality television competitions.
+At the reunion, it was revealed that the fans had voted for her to be awarded with the "Fan Favorite" prize of $100,000, as sponsored by the singer Sia.

 Legacy

 On December 12, 2011, Fields was inducted into Xfinity's Survivor Hall of Fame.
 In a 2011 Rob Has a Podcast community fan poll, Fields was ranked the 6th greatest contestant of all time.
 In a 2014 follow-up poll, she was ranked 7th.
 In a 2015 issue of CBS Watch magazine, commemorating the 15th anniversary of Survivor, she was voted by viewers as the tenth greatest contestant in the history of the series to date.
-In total, she has played the game of Survivor a total of 142 days, making her one of only a handful of players to have passed the 100-day mark on Survivor.
+In total, she has played the game of Survivor a total of 144 days (159 when including her 15 days on Australia v The World), making her one of only a handful of players to have passed the 100-day mark on Survivor.

 When all twenty contestants of Survivor: Winners at War were asked to name the best player to have never won Survivor, Fields received the most support, with six winners choosing her: Natalie Anderson, Adam Klein, Yul Kwon, Rob Mariano, Parvati Shallow, and Nick Wilson.